-- Evaluate the scalability of TRAM with the number of receivers and its robustness to different types of message errors. - 2.
+- 1. Evaluate the scalability and robustness of TRAM with respect to different types of message errors. - 2.
 Evaluate the improvement provided by TRAM++ in the event of failures and overhead incurred by TRAM++ under failure-free conditions.

-4.4.
-Testbed Setup
+5.1 Testbed Setup